 Alison Rieser, a nationally recognized expert in ocean and coastal law, is an emerita professor at the University of Maine School of Law.
 She is also a professor of maritime geography and the environment at the University of Hawai’i at Manoa.

-In the fall of 2013, Professor Rieser launched an online course at Maine Law, titled Marine Resources, which was also offered to graduate students in marine science and policy at the University of Maine in Orono.
+In the fall of 2013, Professor Rieser launched an online course at Maine Law, titled Marine Resources, which was also offered to graduate students in marine science and policy at the University of Maine.
 The course was based on Professor Rieser’s book, Ocean and Coastal Law, which is the leading casebook in the field.

 Professor Rieser’s research interests include the use of property and rights-based concepts in ocean and coastal management; ecosystem approaches to the governance of marine fisheries; and the role of science in national and international marine legal regimes.
 She is a consultant to state and federal agencies and NGOs, and an active participant in national and international discussions of marine policy.
-Her latest book, The Case of the Green Turtle: An Uncensored History of a Conservation Icon, was published in 2012 by Johns Hopkins University Press.
+Her book, The Case of the Green Turtle: An Uncensored History of a Conservation Icon, was published in 2012 by Johns Hopkins University Press.